code-mattclaffey/TDD-workshop/README.md

 When I go to the product details page and I interact with the product details component, I expect to be able to toggle between the panels that show different information about that product.
 ```

+### Acceptance Criteria

+- It should be able to open and close
+- It should have the correct aria attributes assigned to the correct states
+- Other Accordion Items should close

 ### Developer Notes